deyibanh/alyra-final-project/README.md

 ## Configuration

-Configure the project by copying the variable environment from the `env.dist` file.<br />
-Then create your own `.env` file and add your parameters:
+Create your own `.env` file and add your parameters:

 -   `ETHERSCAN_API_KEY`: The Etherscan API Key.
 -   `INFURA_ROPSTEN_URL`: Paste the Infura Ropsten URL and specify the Infura ID.